masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-previewtime "300")
 	:bind ("C-c C-e" . easy-hugo))

-easy-hugo-basedir "Directory where hugo html source code is placed on your PC."
+easy-hugo-basedir "Directory where hugo html source code is placed on your laptop or desktop."

 easy-hugo-url "Url of the blog."